resiliencetheatre/rpiedgemap/README.md

 ## Configuration

-After you initial boot completes insert your FIDO2 key and run `create-partition.sh` script to partition remaining space on your MicroSD card.
+By default meshtastic branch works without FIDO2 enabled encryption, use `create-partition-noenc.sh` script to partition remaining space on your MicroSD card.

 Place pmtiles to your MicroSD second partition and link them under /opt/edgemap/edgeui/ on running instance.
 Modify also styles/style.json to match amount of sources available.